aldertzomer/shell-genomics/_episodes/05-writing-scripts.md

 > ## Custom `grep` control
 >
 > We introduced the `-v` option in [the previous episode](https://aldertzomer.github.io/shell-genomics/04-redirection/), now we
-> are using `-h` to "Suppress the prefixing of file names on output" according to the documentation shown by `man grep`.
+> are using `-h` to "Suppress the prefixing of file names on output" according to the documentation shown by `grep --help` or on full-blown Unix systems using `man grep`.
 >
 {: .callout}